dzaanééz nahat'ah bee dah ooldah

 The rest of the word, Nahat’ah Bee Dah Ooldah, is the Navajo representation for the group as a platform, or the ideas that they hold together.
 Nahat’ah (sometimes naha’tah) means “a plan” or “idea.”
 Ooldah references the act of many people gathering together.
 So it could be said that “many people gather together with the Mule plan” based upon a direct rendition.

-But it is canon for the Democratic Party, as a whole.
+But it is used colloquially to reference the Democratic Party, as a whole.

-Can you figure out the name for the Republican Party (you may have to do a little googling..)?
+Can you figure out the name for the Republican Party, or their mascot (you may have to do a little googling..)?